Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 1. Immutable local or classifier-scope properties without delegation or custom getters;
 1. Mutable local properties without delegation or custom getters, if the compiler can prove that they are [effectively immutable][Effectively immutable smart cast sinks], i.e., cannot be changed by external means;
-1. Immutable properties of immutable stable properties without delegation or custom getters.
+1. Immutable properties of immutable stable properties without delegation or custom getters, if they are declared in the current [module][Modules].

 ##### Effectively immutable smart cast sinks